-Verge is building and supporting a community of self-employed people who apply their unique expertise to provide niche services within the mental health and community service sectors.
+Verge is building and supporting a community of self-employed people who apply their unique expertise to provide niche services within the disability, mental health and community service sectors.

 Nat has been developing people and leaders for over 20 years and is committed to empowering and inspiring leaders, particularly those working in mental health, disability and community services.
 Nat designs and facilitates professional development workshops and programs that inspire and support people to better understand themselves, their environments, and others; and to apply their learning in the real world.

 Nat has founded Verge Collaborative to support and resource the people who want to change the social service system from the inside out.
 This venture brings together Nat's passion for social justice, commitment to the empowerment and development of people, extensive leadership training experience, and above all, an intense love of learning.